Evoo Among Five Best Foods For An Ageing Brain

 “Then people were asked how well they were following the Mediterranean diet,” CNN reported, noting that “after adjusting for factors like age, sex and education, the study found that people who did not follow the diet closely had more signs of amyloid and tau build-up in their spinal fluid than those who did adhere to the diet.”

-Further Studies On The Mediterranean Diet and Brain Health
+Research On The Mediterranean Diet and Brain Health

 The latest research builds on the strength of previous findings which state that people who eat a Mediterranean-style diet – known to include fish, leafy vegetables and extra virgin olive oil – increase their chances of better cognitive function later in life.